Unlocking £32k revenue with new gifting feature

 - 92% of those gift membership purchases included a personal message suggesting gifters found value in the feature.

-- 80% of over 65 year olds who received a gift membership over that period from younger groups rated the receiving experience as very easy in a March 2022 survey.
+- 80% of over-65 year olds who received a gift membership rated the receiving experience as very easy in a March 2022 survey.

 - 13 other potential garden customers who were interested in the gifting feature reached out to have partnership discussions with Candide.